-EVEC Year 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 E-Safety Self-image and identity Recognise that there are people who can make u sad, and tell an adult.
+EVEC Yea r 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 E-Safety make them aware of what safe use of technology looks like choosing educational apps and platforms that help them to develop their skills having conversations and sharing advice with parents to encourage safe online use in the home Self-image and identity Recognise that there are people who can make u sad, and tell an adult.
 Online Relationships Recognise that the internet can be used to communicate and how to do this safely.
 Online reputation Understand that information about me can be put online and that I need permission first.
 Online bullying Describe ways that people can be unkind and recognise how to get help.
 Managing online information Identify devices that can be used to find information on the internet.
 Health, wellbeing and lifestyle Explain rules that help keep me safe online.
 Privacy and security Identify information that is personal to me and understand the term private.
 Copyright and ownership Understand that work I create belongs to me, and that other people's belongs to them.
 Self-image and identity Understand that online and offline identities can be different and people can pretend to be someone they're not online.
 Online Relationships Explain how to be respectful to others online and understanding people's beliefs, feelings and identities.
 Online reputation Describe how to find information about others, and understand information can be copied or untrue.
 Online bullying Describe the ways that social media can be used to bully someone and recognise signs of bullying.
 Discuss strategies to deal with this.
 Managing online information Assess the accuracy of online information and media and understand the term 'fake news' Health, wellbeing and lifestyle Explain the use of technology positively and negatively and discuss strategies to limit screen time.
 Privacy and security Understand that online information is never truly private and understand the digital age for consent.
-Copyright and ownership Consider the ownership rights of online content, and understand the need for consent.
+Copyright and ownership rights of online content, and understand the need for consent.
 Self-image and identity Evaluate online content and how it can discriminate and explain the importance of getting help.
 Online Relationships Describe how to be kind and respectful online on both social and private platforms, and understand the impact of taking and sharing inappropriate images.
 Online reputation Explain how to develop a positive online reputation and how to protect my digital personality.
 Online bullying Describe how to capture bullying content, and how to report bullying on a range of platforms.
 Managing online information Explain how search engines work, and how to use them safely, recognising opinion and fact.
 Health, wellbeing and lifestyle Recognise bodies that regulate age-related content, and recognise the pressure of media and technology and how to avoid this.
 Privacy and security Explain what to do if passwords are stolen and describe ways to protect privacy on online platforms.
 Understand the risks of people obtaining money or information illegally.
 Copyright and ownership Demonstrate how to acknowledge sources I have used from the internet.
-Tier 3 Vocabulary Computer, iPad, technology password scroll touch screen select, keyboard program, cyber bullying, cop de, computer, debugging, pyright, personal information, n time, attribute, browser, computer network, condition- controlled loop, digital device, hardware, infinite loop, input device, output device, web address, online identity, ownership rights, online identify, offline identity, computer system, domain name, HTML, hyperlink, router, server, subroutine, URL, wireless access point, phishing, scam, spam, digital personality.
+Tier 3 Vocabulary Computer, iPad, technology password scroll touch screen select, keyboard program, cyber bully de, computer, debugging, ving, copyright, personal n, screen time, attribute, browser, comp controlled loop, digital devi input device, output device, v ownership rights, online ce, hardware, infinite loop, veb address, online identity, computer system, domain router, server, subroutine, I phishing, scam, spam URL, wireless access point,